 In Season 4, he becomes romantically involved with a former actress and methadone addict named DeBrie Bardeaux.
 Spoiler Information

 - Ambiguously Brown: As white as he appears, there are repeated hints that he is actually a very pale black man.

-- "Afternoon Delight" has two big ones: when he enters Lucilles penthouse while painted blue, and she explains the situation to Michael thus: "There is a colored man in my kitchen."
-And when Lindsay says that the name Tobias makes everyone think of a "big, black guy", Tobias admits that he is "not a big guy."
+- "Afternoon Delight" has two big ones: when he enters Lucilles penthouse while painted blue, she describes him as "a colored man in her house," and when Lindsay says that the name Tobias makes everyone think of a "big, black guy", Tobias admits that he is "not a big guy."

-- In "Good Grief", Tobias expresses surprise that Lindsay is chasing a black bounty hunter named Ice, "somebody [his] own type."
+- In "Good Grief", Tobias expresses surprise that Lindsay is chasing a black bounty hunter named Ice, "somebody so close to [his] own type."

 - "Red Hairing" has Lindsay falling in love with Herbert Love, a black, bespectacled, bald politician, specifically because he reminds her of Tobias back when they started dating.

 - His middle name, Onyango, is a Kenyan surname.

 - Ambiguously Bi: Word of God says Tobias thinks he's straight, and he did elope with Kitty, but it's hard to ignore his constant gay innuendos and detailed knowledge of gay culture.

 - In late Season 3, he's adamant that "Girl Michael", his date, is in fact, a woman, even though he's very obviously a man.

 - Even his relationship with the washed-up actress DeBrie Bardeaux is put into question when a doctor at a hospital mistakenly thinks she is an elderly man.